reab5555/AI-Human-Rating-Labels-Detection/README.md

 # AI vs. Human Rating Label Detection Framework
 This project is an end-to-end framework for identifying AI-generated vs. human-generated rating labels.
-It uses a subset of the Netflix Prize Dataset and synthetic data from Vertex AI Gemini, providing a comprehensive analysis with feature engineering, model training, evaluation, and a Gradio UI.
-The goal is to streamline detection and improve data quality
+It uses a subset of the Netflix Prize Dataset and synthetic data from Vertex AI Gemini, providing a comprehensive analysis with feature engineering, model training, and evaluation.

 ## Overview
 This project directly addresses the growing need to distinguish between human and AI-generated content used in training machine learning models.
 Traditional methods can struggle to differentiate subtle variances, leading to compromised data integrity.
 By providing a clear and replicable method, this framework is designed to enhance the efficiency and interpretability of the detection process, aiding in data curation and model development.